Replacement Windows

 We all know prevention is better than cure, so regular maintenance – treating small instances of rot before it takes over, painting and checking the glazing, can avoid many problems down the road.

-windowsIf the frames themselves are losing integrity, then replacement may be necessary.
-We would advise hiring a structural engineer to check how bad they are, and to suggest if any remedial work is viable before considering replacement.
 OTRA is happy to receive recommendations of good local companies so we can publish the details here – please do not rely on the cold calling, door to door salespersons or the cheapest quote from Checkatrade!

 Why these houses may require a different approach – beware!

 If replacement is necessary, it may be money well spent to involve building control rather than rely on the advice of the less scrupulous window companies who can self regulate.
 Typical window installers are accredited by the organisation FENSA.
 This means that they can basically bypass Building Control and certify the installation themselves.
-While they may be very good fitters often they do not understand the issues with older buildings and do not carry out the kind of survey necessary to detect the integrity of the old brick and deteriorating lime mortar that is supporting an entire bay and gable.
+While they may be very good fitters often they do not understand the issues with older buildings and do not carry out the kind of survey necessary to detect the integrity of the old brick and aged lime mortar that is supporting an entire bay and gable.

 Repair or Replace?